JSEE. Computational Documents for the Web

 <div id="jsee-container">

-<script src="https://cdn.jsdelivr.net/npm/@jseeio/jsee@latest/dist/jsee.runtime.js"></script>
+<script src="https://cdn.jsdelivr.net/npm/@jseeio/jsee@latest/dist/jsee.core.js"></script>

 <script>